Seminar für Semitistik und Arabistik

 Arabic manuscript transcripts and research

-Rima Redwan has been part of Professor Beatrice Gruendler’s Kalīla and Dimna team since the beginning: she worked at the pilot project “Kalīla wa Dimna – Wisdom Encoded” (2015-2017), then joined the AnonymClassic team as student researcher (2018-2019).
+Rima Redwan has been part of Professor Beatrice Gruendler’s Kalīla and Dimna team since the beginning: she already worked at the pilot project “Kalīla wa Dimna – Wisdom Encoded” (2015-2017).